Chapter 4: The Word Before the Word

 The Word didn’t stop speaking after creation.
 He still speaks.

-And when He speaks, things change.
+And when He speaks, things happen.

 “For the word of God is alive and active.
-Sharper than any double-edged sword…”
+Sharper than any double-edged sword…” —Hebrews 4:12 (NIV)

 If Christ is the Word, and the Word lives in you, then you carry eternity within you.
 You carry the voice that calmed storms, cast out demons, and called Lazarus from the grave.
 You carry the very power of creation.

 You carry the Word that was before the beginning.
+Within you.
+Everywhere you go.

 And that Word is still creating.
 Still restoring.
 Still calling things into being that are not as though they were.